xchangecore/SABER-GeoJSON-Feature-Layer-for-ArcGIS/README.md

 The script is dependent on ArcGIS Python Library but you can add the necessary libraries through the python console if you do not have access to Pro.

+Here is the Python Code for you to download and host on your machine.
+I also attached the ArcGIS API for https://developers.arcgis.com/python/sample-notebooks/overwriting-feature-layers/

+Here is the Feature Service Overview for the current SABER GeoJSON feed that Jim provided as well: https://azdema.maps.arcgis.com/home/item.html?id=424e7373554d4e0e9497f744269f4756#overview

 Any comments or questions can be directed to here:
 Eric Shreve, GIS Analyst Arizona Department of Emergency & Military Affairs (DEMA)